ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Verbose stats
 ~~~~~~~~~~~~~~
-By default, only the most important high-level stats are logged.
-If you would like to enable verbose stats outputs, include
+By default, Ray Data only logs the most important high-level stats.
+To enable verbose stats outputs, include
 the following snippet in your Ray Data code:

 .. testcode::